 There are a lot of things to consider to create a successful experience that audiences appreciate.
 That goes for apps, too.
 Not everything needs an app, so review whether putting the time and effort necessary to create one from scratch is worth it.

 Hashtags are important to create a buzz around your brand, gain new followers and stay current.
 Whether you’re creating your own or using the existing ones, hashtags can act as the foundation of your marketing campaign in a great way.
 But, if hashtags aren’t thought out, they could result in #disaster.

 Make sure your hashtags are not too long.
 Also, while joining different words together, capitalize when necessary so they won’t be misunderstood as something else.
 It takes practice to understand how many hashtags to use and which ones are relevant.
 Make sure you use the correct ones so that your business is not aligned with something negative.

 Don’t be so focused on the volume of your blog posts that you sacrifice the quality.
 Neither Google nor your customers are counting how many blogs you have or how long they are; they are just looking for content that is informative, easy to understand, and answers their questions.
 Focus on creating high quality, engaging and real value content and you will see the rewards.

 -> Don’t ignore email-

 Email delivers the best bang for your marketing buck.
-Email is believed and proven to deliver the best ROI of any marketing channel.
+Email is believed and proven to deliver the best ROI among any marketing channel.
 Focus on creating engaging email campaigns with a clear goal for your business and a compelling value proposition for your customers.

-The world of digital presents wonderful opportunities, new ways of reaching consumers, exciting new platforms, and endless possibilities.
+The world of digital media presents wonderful opportunities, new ways of reaching consumers, exciting new platforms, and endless possibilities.
 Now that you know what not to do, check out our list of things you should do.